sfaleron/LazyPrimes/README.rst

 - `Haskell to Python2`_
 - `Original paper`_, with Haskell implementation

-This implementation presents a slightly simplified interface with support for skipping ahead and setting an upper bound.
-A test suite is included, and support for pickling is planned.
+This implementation presents a slightly simplified interface (with input validation) with support for skipping ahead and setting an upper bound.
+A test suite is included.

 Pure Python.
 There are `faster ways`_ to do this.